ImsirovicAjdin/react-from-scratch-107-repeating-a-single-component-using-map-method/README.md

 Move all the hard-coded data from props in App.js to an array of objects in `data.js`.

+Additionally, I'm updating the Car JSX element in App.js so that it shows the first object in the array of objects.

 #### (2) Use the map method to map a component over each item in the data array

 #### (3) Move the data to a separate file and import it into App.js